Skip to main content

 To order a test, please complete a Genetics Request form and, when appropriate, a Consent Form

-NIPT requests need to be accompanied by their own Harmony request form supplied with the sample- taking pack.
+NIPT requests need to be accompanied by their own request form supplied with the sample- taking pack.

 Haemoglobinopathy genetics: For UCLH requests, it is mandatory to include informed consent for DNA testing and storage, otherwise a request cannot be made.
 Referrers outside UCLH use the Haemoglobinopathy request forms: Prenatal Diagnosis request form or Haemoglobinopathy Genotype request form.